 In your first year, you will have the opportunity to attend an optional residential weekend, where you will meet fellow students and staff, engage in discussions and share your knowledge of building history.

-Find out more about MA in English Building History Modules.
+Find out more about MA English Building History Modules.

 Please note, modules may change to reflect the latest academic thinking and expertise of our staff.

-You will complete a dissertation that is a substantial 60-credit, Independent Study Module (ISM) and present an assessed lecture, through the application of research skills in the field of English Building History.
-This will be facilitated by the Department of Archaeology in the third year, which will operate under their usual regulations for ISMs.
+You will complete a dissertation and assessed lecture (60 credits) through the application of research skills in the field of English Building History.
+This will be facilitated by the Department of Archaeology in your third year.

 The optional residential weekends at York are free of charge to attend but you should expect to pay for food, accommodation and travel, which will vary in price depending on your location and the standard of accommodation you choose to book.